 Orlando International Airport has a hub-and-spoke layout with a large main terminal building and four airside concourses accessible via elevated people movers.
 The main terminal building is divided into two terminals: A and B. There are passenger check-in and baggage claim facilities on both the building's north side (Terminal A), and on the south side (Terminal B).
 Both terminals share two security checkpoints.

 Getting to the city from the airport

 Car hire when visiting Orlando is recommended.
-When booking last-minute flights or return fights with Netflights, you can also compare car hire prices.
+When booking last-minute flights or return flights with Netflights, you can also compare car hire prices.
 Metered taxis are also available and using the local bus service is an affordable option.
 Check with your hotel as most of the large hotels offer a free shuttle service to and from the airport.

 Why visit Orlando?